Teach Better or Show Smarter? On Instructions and Exemplars in Automatic Prompt Optimization: Additional Experimental Results

-In this section, we show the results of ES with a search budget approximately halved (from $m=32$ to $m=16$) in Table~\ref{tab:es_half_budget} on top of the seed instructions without instruction optimization.
-We find that even after halving the budget (i.e., the ES strategies are now half as expensive), \textit{seed instruction and optimized exemplars still outperform optimized instruction and random exemplars} both in terms of average test accuracy and average rank.
+In this section, we show the results of EO with search budget approximately halved (from $m=32$ to $m=16$) in Table~\ref{tab:es_half_budget} on top of the seed instructions without instruction optimization.
+We find that even after halving the budget (i.e., the EO strategies are now half as expensive), \textit{seed instruction and optimized exemplars still outperform optimized instruction and random exemplars} both in terms of average test accuracy and average rank.